Jenna Dewan Gets Soaking Wet In A Black Swimsuit 11 Weeks After Giving Birth

 It didn’t take long for Jenna Dewan to get her pre-baby body back.
 The mother of two shared a sexy shot while clad in a black swimsuit only 11 weeks after giving birth to her son, Callum.

 The photo was taken on Memorial Day and it added some serious heat to her feed.
 The selfie-style shot ensured that her audience got a great look at Dewan’s gorgeous figure as she hung out in the pool.
-The actress did not use a geotag to indicate her exact location, but she appeared to be taking a dip with her daughter, Everly, who could be seen behind her.
+The actress did not use a geotag to indicate her exact location, but she appeared to be taking a dip with her daughter, Everly.
 She kept her caption simple and added only two smiley face emoji with sunglasses.
-Dewan pursed her lips for the camera and opted for a black suit that hugged her smoking hot post-baby body in all the right ways.
+Dewan pursed her lips for the camera and opted for a black suit that hugged her smoking-hot body in all the right ways.

-The tight black one-piece was constructed of sheer black fabric and traditional Nylon that was laid out in alternating stripes.
-Its thin straps rested snug on her shoulders and allowed for her fit arms to be put on full display.
-The front of the garment boasted a plunging neckline that scooped down into Dewan’s chest and gave her audience a generous glimpse and her tanned cleavage.
-Also of note was its tight body, which helped to showcase her picture-perfect figure.
+The tight black one-piece was constructed of sheer black fabric and traditional nylon laid out in alternating stripes.
+Its thin straps rested snug on her shoulders and allowed her fit arms to be put on full display.
+The front of the garment boasted a plunging neckline that scooped down low and gave Dewan’s audience a generous glimpse of her tanned cleavage.
+Also of note was its tight fit, which helped to showcase her picture-perfect figure.

 The bottom of the suit featured high-cut sides and teased a portion of her toned and tanned legs.
-Dewan wore her long, brunette tresses down while her hair spilled messily on her back and shoulders.
-The 39-year-old’s hair was soaking wet, indicating that she took a dip under the water to cool off on a hot weekend.
-Dewan also added a few accessories to her sexy, poolside look including a gold chained necklace with a circular charm and both of her children’s names.
-In addition, Dewan sported a pair of purple and pink goggles while appearing to be makeup-free for her dip in the pool.
+Dewan wore her long, brunette tresses down, and they spilled messily on her back and shoulders.
+The 39-year-old’s hair was soaking wet, indicating that she took a dip in the water to cool off on a hot weekend.
+Dewan also added a few accessories to her sexy poolside look, including a gold necklace with a circular charm and a chain with both of her children’s names on it.
+In addition, Dewan sported a pair of purple and pink goggles while appearing to be makeup-free for her day in the pool.

-The actress’s daughter could be seen behind her in the photo, and she appeared to be sporting a pair of goggles that matched.
+The actress’ daughter could be seen behind her in the photo, and she appeared to be sporting a pair of goggles that matched.
 It hasn’t taken long for fans to praise the new upload, and it’s already accrued over 136,000 likes and 380-plus comments in a few hours.

 “How did you just birth a human you goddess you??!!” one follower wrote alongside a series of flame and hearts.

 “How could goggles, wet hair and a pout win hottest picture of the day?
-But it does” a second social media user asked.
+But it does,” a second social media user said.

-“How did you get so skinny after having a baby.. omg you’re a goddess,” one more commented.
+“How did you get so skinny after having a baby.. omg you’re a goddess,” one more fan commented.